 - Be productive.
 You are employed by Aaron Consulting as a full-time employee, and are expected to contribute as such.
 Abuse of PTO is grounds for disciplinary action, up to and including termination.

 Whenever you plan to be out off the office, whether working offsite or for PTO, make a request in our database.
 There is no need for prior approval, as long as you follow the coverage guidelines and other PTO policies.
 All database requests are published to the Aaron Out calendar.

-Regular exempt employees are not paid overtime except for event bonuses for working evening or weekend events.
-For these events, an equivalent of nine hours pay is added for any event that begins before 8:00 a.m. or ends after 8:00 p.m.
+Regular exempt employees are not paid overtime except for event bonuses for working early morning, evening or weekend events—those that are are scheduled to be open to the public entirely outside office hours, weekdays, 10:00 a.m. to 5:00 p.m.
 (All times refer to the scheduled event time, not the required work time.)
+For these events, an equivalent of nine hours pay is added.
+Additional pay may be granted at the discretion of Aaron Consulting.
+Regular exempt employees are guaranteed at least 30 event bonuses per year.
 Non-exempt employees are paid 1.5 times their hourly wage for hours worked over 40 hours per week.